SchrodingersGat/KiBoM/README.md

 If the *Value* field for the component contains any of these values, the component will also not be included

-**PCB Configurations**
+**PCB Variants**

-To generate a BoM with a custom *Configuration*, the --revision flag can be used at the command line to specify which revision/configuration is to be used.
+To generate a BoM with a custom *Variant*, the --variant flag can be used at the command line to specify which variant is to be used.

-If a revision is specified, the value of the *fit_field* field is used to determine if a component will be included in the BoM, as follows:
+If a variant is specified, the value of the *fit_field* field is used to determine if a component will be included in the BoM, as follows:

-* If the *fit_field* value is empty / blank then it will be loaded in ALL configuration.
+* If the *fit_field* value is empty / blank then it will be loaded in ALL variants.
-* If the *fit_field* begins with a '-' character, if will be excluded from the matching configuration.
+* If the *fit_field* begins with a '-' character, if will be excluded from the matching variant.
-* If the *fit_field* begins with a '+' character, if will ONLY be included in the matching configuration.
+* If the *fit_field* begins with a '+' character, if will ONLY be included in the matching variant.

-Multiple configurations can be addressed as the *fit_field* can contain multiple comma-separated values.
+Multiple variants can be addressed as the *fit_field* can contain multiple comma-separated values.

 e.g. if we have a PCB with three components that have the following values in the *fit_field* field: